Match arrays

 Note: If you're familiar with Sensible, this detailed topic is for you.
 If you're new to Sensible, see match.

-Sensible creates an anchor using the last element in a Match array if:
+Sensible matches the last element in a Match array if:

-- Each array element targets a separate successive line.
+- Each array element targets a separate successive line in the document.

 This example creates an Anchor line using the last element in the array: